Multiple printing is easy with RPM Remote Print Manager® (RPM).

 - generate a PDF using readily available software such as PDFCreator, or other

 all at the same time.
 All you have to do is add the actions and specify the devices, and be sure to add any particular setup required.

 Raw (printer formatted) printing

-When you use the raw print action, you lose the ability to specify features such as orientation and duplex; those commands need to be in the print job when it was created.
+When you use the raw print action, you lose the ability to specify features such as orientation and duplex; those commands need to be in the print job when created.
 RPM can also help you with this.
-We provide a translation to turn formatted text into PCL, a commonly used printer format for Hewlett-Packard and many other printers.
+We translate formatted text into PCL, a commonly used printer format for Hewlett-Packard and many other printers.
 We offer some of this control with our PCL translator, plus we add banner pages, job separators, etc.

 Local and shared printers

 RPM supports both local and Windows-shared printers.
 For shared printers, you need to provide login credentials in the print action setup.
 Both text and raw print actions will use the login credentials if provided.

 We also support interactive printing, which requires the user to be logged in when printing.